 Your Tequila weekend starts in Guadalajara.
 There are several options to get to the little town.
 Are you in a party mood?
 Taking the Tequila Express is the way to go.
 The train only runs on weekends, so be prepared.
-A two hour ride, combined with tequila, takes you through endless agave fields, where you can witness cowboys hand chopping agave plants first hand.
+A two-hour ride, combined with tequila, takes you through endless agave fields, where you can witness cowboys hand-chopping agave plants first hand.
 A “tequilier” will teach you everything you ever wanted to know about the potent drink.

 A note on the train: the experience is a roundtrip experience with a day tour of Tequila included, so if you want to stay in Tequila, inquire with the train line as to whether it is possible.
-Alternatively, the bus or a driver is necessary.
+Alternatively, a bus or a driver is necessary.

 Upon arrival in Tequila, check into the Hotel Solar de las Animas, a stunning hotel with a rooftop bar and hot tub.
 Try lunch at La Antigua Casona and stroll around the town square.
 A visit to Jose Cuervo is a great education on the production of tequila.
 Fun fact: they’ll even take you down into the cellars for a special tasting.
 You’ll get to meet Ismael, the jimador who tends to the agave crops.
 He is now the face of Jose Cuervo.
-Reserve you ticket and experience ahead, as it is a popular destination.
+Reserve your ticket and experience ahead, as it is a popular destination.

 Dubbed “Mexico’s Magical Town”, Tequila has more than just tequila.
 Try horseback riding, a visit to La Parroquia Santiago Apóstol, meander the winding, cobblestone streets and stop for a drink at La Capilla.